CORE: Career Opportunities, Recruiting & Events

 The Clerkship Team

-GW Law recognizes the importance of judicial clerkships to a student’s career.
-The Career Center has three full-time employees who help students apply for clerkships:
+GW Law recognizes the value of a judicial clerkship to a student's career.
+The Career Center has counseling and administrative support for students and alumni applying for clerkships:

 Julie McLaughlin and Lauren Seffel provide strategic advice and assistance to students and alumni pursuing clerkships, including assessment, developing a targeted list of judges, choosing faculty recommenders, polishing resumes or cover letters, and preparing for interviews.
-Kevin McClease provides administrative support to students and alumni by preparing and mailing applications and works with GW Law faculty on letters of recommendation.
-He also assists individuals using the online system for applying to federal judges known as OSCAR.
-Their offices are located in the Career Center.
+The GW Law Career Center Front Desk Staff provides administrative support to students and alumni by preparing and mailing applications and works with GW Law faculty on letters of recommendation.
+They also assist individuals using the online system for applying to federal judges known as OSCAR.
+All of these individuals are located in the Career Center.

 Alumni Networking Opportunities